![]() |

 This type of test is where the simple structure and tight compiler

-become an advantage, allowing for excellent
+integration of a stack-based char* become an advantage, allowing for excellent

 performance.
 There is also a noticeable improvement in using a stack

-over a heap-based one.
-The standard string
+Str over a heap-based one.
+The standard string class has

 the lowest performance in this test, a trend that continues throughout